Jarmos-san/jarmos.dev/_blog/blogging-with-hugo-as-an-wordpress-alternative.md

 It's that simple!

-Hugo boasts of some 300+ beautiful [community maintained themes][hugo themes].
+Hugo boasts of some 300+ beautiful [community maintained themes][22].
 You can download a theme to your site's `theme` directory & Hugo will use it to generate the contents of your site.
 And the easiest way to install a theme is to use "_Git Submodules_".
 That way you can ensure the themes are updated as & when the theme authors pushes a commit to it's repository.

 Installing themes is also very easy.
 Running the
 `git submodule add <DOWNLOAD-LINK> themes/<THEME-NAME> --depth=1` command is